Showing 1174 items matching "solid"

 Racquet, Circa 1910

-A wooden racquet with solid, and tapered, convex throat, cloth tape shoulder reinforcements, and medium grooved handle.
+A wooden racquet with solid, convex throat, cloth tape shoulder reinforcements, and deep grooved handle.
 Features early use of laminated wood strips, nailed to side of stem, and up along throat and lower head.
-This is also painted brown.
 Inscription across throat on obverse: TUNMER/"SPECIAL".
 Inscription across butt cover, in French: A.A.
 TUNMER/& CO.//PARIS/A GARDER SOUS PRESSE.
-Adhered onto the throat on obverse is a small metallic - possibly silver - monogram, possibly spelling the initials K.B.
-On the throat on reverse, is inscription in French and Latin: MARQUE DE FABRIQUE DEPOSEE/ATA/IN HOC SIGNO VINCES.
+On the throat on reverse, is inscription in French and Latin: MARQUE DE FABRIQUE/DEPOSEE/ATA/IN HOC SIGNO VINCES.
 Materials: Wood, Gut, Cloth tape, Ink, Glue, Lacquer, Leather, Metal, Painttennis -

 The Beechworth Burke Museum